-Susanna Post, a 9-12 Grade Math and Business Technology teacher at Belle Point Alternative Center in Fort Smith, was named as one of the four Arkansas Teacher of the Year State Semi-Finalists.
-Along with the other regional finalists, Susanna attended a recognition ceremony on July 31 at the Governor’s
+Susanna Post, a math and business technology teacher at Belle Point Alternative Center in Fort Smith, was named the 2021 Arkansas Teacher of the Year.

 As a teacher for the past five years, she has used her previous experience in the oil and gas business to help connect students with the world outside the classroom.

 Post started teaching in North Carolina in 2002.
 Because of a family move, Post temporarily left the classroom and entered the business world where she worked as a petroleum analyst and senior engineering technician at multiple oil and gas companies in Dallas and Fort Worth, Texas, and in Fort Smith.

 Upon returning to education in August 2016, Post accepted a teaching position at Belle Pointe Alternative Center.
 While at Belle Pointe Alternative Center, she has co-taught with a senior high school special education teacher, initiated the school’s first Coding Club, coordinated with district curriculum leaders to create an ACT prep program, facilitated a Lindamood-Bell literacy intervention group, served on the district’s secondary math curriculum development team, and incorporated community relationships into problem and project-based lessons.
 She leads the school’s Culture Project Week which includes project-based activities that improve school culture by strengthening relationships between students, teachers, and the community.